This is an earlier version of Intel software development tools and has now been replaced by Intel oneAPI Toolkits.

 Note that for the Intel packages discussed here, the directory values in the

-paths: entries must be the high-level and typically version-less
+prefix: entries must be the high-level and typically version-less

 “installation directory” that has been used by Intel’s product installer.

 Such a directory will typically accumulate various product versions.
 Amongst

 them, Spack will select the correct version-specific product directory based on

 @version spec component that each path is being defined for.

 For further background and details, see External Packages.